Signs and symptoms of cancer

 Indigestion and heartburn

 You may get indigestion or heartburn after eating a large, spicy meal.
-But you should see your GP if you get a lot of heartburn or indigestion, or if it is very painful.
+But you should tell your GP if you get indigestion or heartburn that happens most days for 3 weeks or more, or if it is very painful.

 Bladder and bowel symptoms

-Talk to your GP if you have any problems peeing, such as needing to pee suddenly, or pain when you pee.
+Talk to your GP if you have any problems peeing.
+This includes:

 Symptoms that affect your speech or breathing

-You may get a hoarse voice if you have a cold, but if it lasts longer than 3 weeks you should get it checked by your GP.
+You may get a hoarse voice if you have a cold or severe indigestion.
+If it lasts for more than 3 weeks, ask your GP to check it.

 Symptoms that affect your skin